 - You get more personal space than taking a flight or a bus.
 And if you are bored, you can walk around the corridor and stretch out a bit.

 But of course there are also cons:

 - You don’t get to see much during the ride since it would be mostly dark outside.
 Most sleeper trains would leave at 10-11pm.

 - You would usually get in very early in the morning (6-7am) so you probably can’t check in to your next accommodation yet.
 You have to make arrangements for your luggage and tour the city first.

-- If you are a light sleeper, you might get woken up on random times of the night.
-And if you are unlucky you might have a noisy neighbour.
+- If you are a light sleeper, you might get woken up at random times of the night.
+And if you are unlucky you might have a noisy neighbor.
 Most cabins are not sound proof.

 Final verdict on sleeper train